Implementing sliding window algorithms for excursion detection

 Evaluates temperature streams against configurable thresholds, grace periods,

-and rolling MKT calculations.
-Designed for deterministic latency and 21 CFR Part 11 compliance.
+and rolling MKT, exposing explicit state for 21 CFR Part 11 audit logging.

 Units: activation_energy and gas_constant must share the same energy unit